tgc-bot/FourAcesContracts/Membership.md

         *<span class="underline">\[c\]</span>* but delivered at a later date, within a reasonable time period of no more than 5 additional days.

+4. At this moment in time, any logged messages are not saved in a format that is currently able to be read – though a sufficiently designed program MAY be created to do this.
+Given the lack of need to do so, such a program does not currently exist.

     1.
 ## V: Poker

 1. Pre-flop betting is as stated:

-    1. When authorised by the M.O.G., a poker game may involve “blinds”.
-In this case, there is no starting bet to the game, however, the player designated as leftmost (or, if the blind is to be moved round, then moved as permitted) must place in a bet of 50 chips (the ‘big blind’); the player to the left of the ‘big blind’ then must bet 25 chips (the ‘small blind’).
-        If the player who should be the blind is present, then they are forced to place the blind – even if they do not wish to play in that specific game: they are forced to play.
+    1. When authorised by the M.O.G., a poker game MAY involve “blinds”.
+In this case, there is no starting bet to the game, however, the player designated as leftmost (or, if the blind is to be moved round, then moved as permitted) MUST place in a bet of 25 chips (the ‘small blind’); the player to the right of the ‘small blind’ then MUST bet 50 chips (the ‘big blind’).
+If the player who SHOULD be the blind is present, then they are forced to place the blind – even if they do not wish to play in that specific game: they are forced to play.
         <span class="underline">All of the above happens before the
         community cards are dealt, but after the player’s personal cards are dealt.</span> If all (remaining) players call the big blind,